What Is Postpartum Psychosis?

 - Connect with an online support community for postpartum psychosis, such as “PPTalk.”

-- Arrange care for any children you might already have (for instance, a place for them to stay in case you’re unable to manage on your own after the baby is born).
+- Arrange care for any children you already have.
+(For instance, a place for them to stay in case you’re unable to manage on your own after the baby is born)

 - Ask your partner or another loved one to help you keep a close eye on your behavior.